Ahtesham18112011/VSDSquadron_FM/README.md

 3. **RGB led driver** It allows the frequency of red and green led the lowest and blue led the highest. it sets all the leds to the lowest.

+   **Purpose**

+   This verilog code for the FM allows it to glow a blue light in the RGB led in a controlled manner.

+   **RGB LED driver functionality**

+   The RGB LED driver manages the LED outputs

+   * current controllled output with minimum current setting